-Check current road conditions
+Check road conditions early (and often)

 Be sure to visit and bookmark your state’s Department of Transportation website for travel advisories and updates on road conditions.
 Here are the sites for Minnesota and Wisconsin.
 If you’re moving outside our area, you can find your state’s DOT website here.